lucypero/lucypero.github.io/about.md

 - Hardcore gaminggg (keep reading)
 - Game of Thrones :crown:
 - Coffee (french press) (black) :coffee:
+- Everything Everywhere All At Once - *what a good movie*

 ## What I'm playing at the moment